-Food Handling: (food safety techniques)—Handling, preparing and storing food to prevent food-borne illnesses from occurring.
+Food Handling: (food safety and food preparation techniques)—Handling, preparing and storing food to prevent food-borne illnesses from occurring.
 Proper food handling is based on four principles: clean, separate, chill and cook.
 A level 2 Food Safety and Hygiene certificate is a legal requirement for anyone who regularly handles food.

 Knife Sharpening and Honing—sharpening is what makes a dull knife sharp.
 Honing is what keeps a sharp knife sharp.

 Butchery/Fabrication—preparing standard cuts of meat and poultry from carcasses or sides of animal for use in a restaurant.

 Filet—fabricating a boneless cut or slice of meat or fish.